connexcs/docs/docs/customer/routing.md

     :material-menu-right: `Enabled (Always On)`- Record all calls.

-!!! tip The Call Recording setting is disabled
+!!! tip "The Call Recording setting is disabled"
     You need to enable the feature first on the account in **Setup > Settings > Account > [Packages](https://docs.connexcs.com/setup/settings/account/#packages)** before it can be enabled here for individual customers.

 ### Strategy